Robust Forecasting using Predictive Generalized Synchronization in Reservoir Computing: PGS in Reservoir Computing

-The function $\varphi(\r)$ is approximated in some manner, through training, and then this is substituted for $\u$ in the reservoir dynamics.
-In previous work on this~\cite{Lu18,Hunt19,ottdresden19} the authors approximated $\varphi(\r)$ via a polynomial expansion in the components $\r_{\alpha}$ and used a regression method to find the coefficients of the powers of $\r_{\alpha}$.
-We follow their example in this paper but note that there is a more general formulation of the problem---see the appendix.
+The function $\bvarphi(\r)$ is approximated in some manner, through training, Eq. (\ref{rctrain}), and then this is substituted for $\u$ in the reservoir dynamics.
+In previous work on this~\cite{hunt19,ottdresden19} the authors approximated $\bvarphi(\r)$ as a polynomial expansion in the components $\r_{\alpha}$ and used a Tikhonov-Miller~\cite{miller70,tikhonov77, Press-Flannery-2007-NumRecipes} regularization method, also known as ridge regression~\cite{khalaf05}, to find the coefficients of the powers of $\r_{\alpha}$.
+In this paper we follow their example.
+However, we note that there are a large number of approximation methods for representing functions of many variables~\cite{silverman86,p-rbfmir-87,buhmann09,casdagli89,billings13,broom88,Scott05,guill98}.
+Some may provide a useful general representations of $\bvarphi(\r)$ whose value could exceed that of a Taylor series expansion.